Everything you need to know about GitOps!

 The term GitOps was coined by developers at Weaveworks when they posted a blog defining Git as “the source of truth”.
-Git is a part of almost every CI/CD assembly and they decided to leverage the exact thing.
-They explained how one can use Git to simplify Kubernetes cluster management and application delivery.
+Git is a part of almost every CI/CD assembly, and they decided to leverage the exact thing.
+They explained how one could use Git to simplify Kubernetes cluster management and application delivery.
 So, in simple words, GitOps means using Git as a single source of truth and a place to create, operate and destroy all your environmental needs for declarative infrastructure and applications.
 It means making everything Git-driven and using Git to operate almost everything from code reposition, version control, review, history tracking & auditing, test, deploy, rollback, roll-forward, and updates.
 This means that we don’t need to use tools like kubectl for such operations.
 All this can be done using Git and by pull requests along with tools that can be synced with the pipeline for convergence.
-It is like controlling your infrastructure through code, in some aspects.
+It is like controlling your infrastructure through code in some aspects.
 This might create confusion between GitOps and Infrastructure as Code.
 So, before jumping on to the tools that can elevate your GitOps, let’s talk about IaC and GitOps first.

 IaC vs GitOps

 IaC has indeed reduced a lot of efforts that were needed previously to manage infrastructure.
 However, Infrastructure as Code doesn’t help you manage the entire cloud-native stack.
 GitOps can help you deal with almost all possible avenues.
 Besides, GitOps can help you leverage containers with the best orchestrator available out there, i.e., Kubernetes.
 Furthermore, GitOps is a much-simplified approach because only Git is in control of most of the things.
 On the contrary, in IaC, it may change as and when required.
 This augments the overall synchronization, efficiency, and security which brings me to the next point benefits of GitOps.